codio/tutorial_yo_angular/annotations.md

 You can deselect options using the spacebar.
 Let’s roll with the defaults.
 (So if you have been playing around with the spacebar, make sure that all the modules are marked as green.)

 Okay, hit enter once your inputs look like you see above.
 Yeoman will automatically scaffold out your app, grab your dependencies, and pull in a few useful Grunt tasks for your workflow.
 After a short wait it will be ready.

+Don't worry if you see a log error like this

+    npm ERR!
+    npm ERR!
+Additional logging details can be found in: npm ERR!     /home/codio/workspace/npm-debug.log
+    npm ERR! not ok code 0

 @annotation:tour files
 #Explore the File Tree